Nickpofig/min-graph-cut/README.md

 # min_graph_cut
 The program is written on C language.
 Developed using VS Code IDE.

+### Input:
-Input: *file containing data about edges of the initial graph*.
+Value: *file containing data about edges of the initial graph*.

+Variables:
 - n - number of nodes
 - k - maximum node degree(for-now: does not affect porgram, but must be there)
 - a - number of nodes in one of the resulted graphs